brotherspavel/WebEVA/README.md

 Our code and prompts can be found under index.js and messages.js respectively.
 Currently under review.
 <br>
 ![Demo](./assets/eva.gif) <br>
-Check the IMDb score of the movie Inception. and then find the names of its producers on wikipedia
+Check the IMDb scre of the movie Inception and then find its budget and box office on wikipedia

 ## Prerequisites